-As college athletes hit the fields and the courts to showcase their talents in advance of the 2019 draft season, they and their family members should also spend some time planning for how they can best manage and protect the windfall of money that will be heading their way when they go pro.
+As college athletes hit the fields and the courts to showcase their talents in advance of the 2021 draft season, they and their family members should also spend some time planning for how they can best manage the windfall of money that will be heading their way when they go pro.

 Professional athletes’ salaries are notoriously high.
 While earnings can exceed hundreds of millions of dollars over the term of a player’s contract, it can all be gone in an instant with one just one wrong move.
 Wealth planning is a marathon, not a sprint, and athletes, in particular, must prepare to make their earnings last for the long haul.